Photos by Jim Flannery, Stadium Journey

 Return on Investment 4

-Prices for Flames tickets range from $40 per seat up in the Sport Chek Zone up to $380 per seat in the Avison Young section of the lower bowl.
-With an average price of $98 for the 2018-2019 season, the Saddledome is right in the middle of the pack for NHL ticket prices, according to Vivid Seats.
-To their credit, the Flames have actually lowered overall prices significantly over the last few seasons, making this a much more affordable option for regular folks than in other locations, such as Edmonton.
+The average price for a Flames ticket is in the $90 range, depending on how far away from the ice you’re willing to sit.
+To their credit, the Flames have actually lowered overall prices significantly over the last few seasons, making this is much more affordable option for regular folks than in other locations, such as Edmonton.

-Clearly, if the Flames are able to sell the place out every night the demand is there.
 This is a hockey-first market where fans eat, sleep and breathe the Flames and will fork out big bucks to pay for the privilege of attending a game.
-But compared to the rest of the NHL, this is actually not an outrageous price to pay, especially given the recent competitiveness of the team.
+But compared to the rest of the NHL, this is actually not an outrageous price to pay.

 Extras 4